 Bake for 15 minutes.

 -First tip when making a home made pie.
 Use home made crust.
-Read this is you need encouragement, or an awesome go-to pie crust recipe.

 -Do not mix the rhubarb with the sugar before placing in pan.
 The sugar layer on bottom is essential to this recipe working.
 Rhubarb gives off a lot of water, so the flour/sugar mixture will thicken the juice.